top of page

 • “What would you try differently next time?”

-This shifts learning responsibility to the athlete and aligns with inquiry based pedagogy in education.
+This approach shifts learning responsibility to the athlete and aligns with inquiry-based pedagogy in education.

 Choice enhances autonomy.
 Even small elements, such as selecting the order of activities or the method of solving a tactical problem, strengthen athlete ownership.

-In athlete centred coaching, the coach is a facilitator of learning environments.
-They guide, shape and challenge, but do not dominate decision making.
-This does not weaken the coach’s influence; it strengthens it by directing attention toward long term development rather than short term control.
+In athlete centred coaching, the coach acts as a facilitator of learning environments.
+They guide, shape, and challenge but do not dominate decision-making.
+This approach does not diminish the coach’s influence; rather, it strengthens it by focusing on long-term development instead of short-term control.

 Conclusion

-Athlete centred coaching creates environments where athletes think, adapt and engage deeply with their development.
-It draws on well established learning theory, contemporary coaching science and psychological research to create performers who are technically skilled, cognitively flexible and emotionally resilient.
+Athlete centred coaching fosters environments where athletes think, adapt, and engage deeply with their development.
+It draws on established learning theory, contemporary coaching science, and psychological research to cultivate performers who are technically skilled, cognitively flexible, and emotionally resilient.

-Long term performance is not built solely on instruction or repetition.
-It is built on environments that encourage autonomy, reflection and understanding.
-Athlete centred coaching provides the foundation for developing independent, confident and intelligent athletes who can manage the demands of performance far beyond structured training.
+Long-term performance is not solely built on instruction or repetition.
+It thrives in environments that promote autonomy, reflection, and understanding.
+Athlete centred coaching lays the groundwork for developing independent, confident, and intelligent athletes capable of managing performance demands far beyond structured training.

 References